lmiller1990/design-pattenrns-for-vuejs/src/pdf/FORMS.md

 This solution is a bit tricky - it uses `T extends Record<...>`.
 We are saying this function can work with *any* form, as long as all the properties use the `ValidationResult` interface we defined earlier.

-Amazingly, our `form.ts` still does not contain any application specific logic - we are still working on our form layer.
+We've written a good amount of code by this piont - but we are still yet to write any application specific logic!
+We are still working on our form validation logic.
 It's generic and reusable, which is great!

-The last test we need to (finally) complete the business logic is `patientForm`.
-This function takes an object with the `Patient` interface we defined earlier.
-It returns the validation result of each field.
+The last piece of code we need to (finally) complete the actual business requirement is going to be named `patientForm`.
+It's a function takes an object the shape of the `Patient` interface we defined earlier.
+It returns the validation result for each field.

 We will want to have quite a few tests here, to make sure we don't miss anything.
 The cases I can think of are: